opral/monorepo/README.md

 <h2 align="center">
-       A Git-Based Localization System
+       Git-Based Localization Infrastructure
 </h2>

-Inlang makes localization of software effortless with a git-based architecture, dev tools and automation.
+Inlang makes localization effortless with git-based localization infrastructure: Dev tools, an editor, and automation.
 Your git repository is the single source of truth for localization.

 - [x] No lock-in.
 - [x] One-click setup.